-Disengaged function is indicated by the combined instrument panel's Start/Stop symbol and the On/Off button's lamp extinguishing.
+Disengaged function is indicated by the combined instrument panel's Start/Stop symbols and the button's lamp extinguishing.

 The Start/Stop function is disengaged until it is reactivated with the button or until the next time the engine is started with the key.